7k-ag/7k-sdk-ts/docs/META_AG.md

 ## Introduction

-Meta Aggregator is a unified interface that aggregates quotes from multiple DEX aggregators (Bluefin7K, Flowx, Cetus) to provide the best swap rates.
+Meta Aggregator is a unified interface that aggregates quotes from multiple DEX aggregators (Bluefin7K, Flowx, Cetus, Astro, OKX, BluefinX) to provide the best swap rates.
 It compares quotes across different providers and allows you to choose the most favorable one based on output amount, gas costs, or other metrics.

 Key features:

-- **Multi-provider quotes**: Get quotes from Bluefin7K, Flowx, and Cetus in parallel
+- **Multi-provider quotes**: Get quotes from multiple providers in parallel (Bluefin7K, Flowx, Cetus, Astro, OKX, BluefinX)
 - **Simulation support**: Simulate transactions to get actual output amounts and gas estimates
 - **Unified interface**: Single API to interact with multiple aggregators